wjdp/abington10k/training.md

 ## Training

-To get in shape for the race on you will find a good training programme here:
+To get in shape for the race you will find a good training programme here:
 [BUPA 10k training programme](http://www.bupa.co.uk/health-information/directory/r/running-programme-10km)